Ealy Mays: Current exhibits and feature

 Over the years, Ealy Mays has produced contemporary and historical stories through his visual art.
 He has carefully infused ethnic, political, and satirical subtleties, in tribute to generations of artists before him, while keeping his guard as a social critic of his time.
 "Cleaning Out Picasso's studio" is his nod to the influence of African artifacts on the legendary painter's work.
 "Le Garçon" is his nod to his adopted city with a depiction of a bustling Parisian waiter in early morning action.
 Mays' submarine installations include cross cultural depictions of Russian culture in "The Russian Sub" and "The Kursk" which pays tribute to sailors of the doomed Kursk in the Barents Sea.

 Mays' work is featured in American exhibits both at the University of Maryland's David C. Driskell Center For The Study of The Visual Arts and Culture of African Americans and The African Diaspora, and in Rice University's Travelling Art Exhibition, wherein his “The Last Vernissage” figures prominently among the likes of Romare Bearden, Beauford Delaney, Herbert Gentry, Lois Mailou Jones, Richard Mayhew, Henry O. Tanner, and others, in Larry and Brenda Thompson's “Tradition Redefined, A collection of African American Artists."

-Most recently Ealy Mays' works "Death of an American Boom Town", "Submarine of Radicals" and "Uptown Ice Cream", were featured in "Landscape of Being", Agency Art Life and Society's international ebook, (pp. 24–25, 30), and tribute project by global artists, to the state of being in the world, based largely on the philosophies of German sculptor and performance artist Joseph Beuys.
+Ealy Mays' works "Death of an American Boom Town", "Submarine of Radicals" and "Uptown Ice Cream", were featured in "Landscape of Being", Agency Art Life and Society's international ebook, (pp. 24–25, 30), and tribute project by global artists, to the state of being in the world, based largely on the philosophies of German sculptor and performance artist Joseph Beuys.

 Ealy Mays was also profiled in The Artist Showcase magazine's December 2012 Art Basel Miami edition, which also featured the works of Nelson Mandela at Robben Island.

+In 2021 Ealy Mays was able to acquire the red carpet used for the induction of Josephine Baker into the Panthéon.
+By 2023 he completed a collection of works depicting Baker throughout her highest points of fame; and he would paint these images on the very same red carpet used during the induction ceremony.